glennpalmer/LowFR/README.md

 # LowFR

 This repository contains code that generates the results from the paper: G. Palmer, A.H.
 Herring, D.B.
-Dunson (2023+) 'Low-rank longitudinal factor regression', as well as an implementation of LowFR for use on other data sets.
+Dunson (2023+) 'Low-rank longitudinal factor regression' (https://arxiv.org/abs/2311.16470), as well as an implementation of LowFR for use on other data sets.

 If you have any questions, find bugs, etc. please reach out to glenn.palmer@duke.edu.